Skip to main content

 Age rule: For the age-based homestead exemption, you must be 65 or older before January 1 of the application year.
 For the 2026 filing season, that means age 65 before January 1, 2026.

 Home rule: You must own and occupy the homestead from January 1 through August 15.
-A temporary absence for health or legal reasons does not automatically disqualify you if you still intend to return.
+A short absence for health or legal reasons may not stop you if you still plan to return home.

 Income rule: Nebraska uses a household income test for most age-based applicants.
-Household income can include federal adjusted gross income, non-taxable Social Security or railroad retirement, Nebraska additions, and passive income such as pensions and IRA withdrawals.
-If a parent, sibling, or other closely related co-owner lives in the home, that person’s income may count too.
+Income can include federal adjusted gross income, non-taxable Social Security or railroad retirement, Nebraska additions, pensions, IRA withdrawals, and other passive income.
+If a closely related co-owner lives in the home, that person’s income may count too.

 2026 income bands for applicants age 65 or older